TPO Search

 Are there Tree Preservation Orders in Kilbowie?

-Yes.
-We found 17 TPO records within 2km of Kilbowie centre.
+We show 17 TPO records within 2km of Kilbowie centre.

 How do I check for TPOs near Kilbowie?

 Enter your postcode in our search tool to see TPOs near Kilbowie plotted on an interactive map.
-Kilbowie falls within West Dunbartonshire Council, which has data in our dataset.
 Results show Tree Preservation Orders within 200m of your postcode centroid.

 Which planning authority covers Kilbowie?

-Kilbowie falls within West Dunbartonshire Council.
-This planning authority is responsible for making and enforcing Tree Preservation Orders in the area.
+Kilbowie falls within West Dunbartonshire Council, which is responsible for making and enforcing Tree Preservation Orders in the area.

 What happens if I do work on a TPO tree near Kilbowie?